Depression and Addiction Treatment in the United States

 Persistent Depressive Disorder

-Also known as dysthymia, this is a chronic form of depression where the mood is regularly low but overall symptoms may not be as severe as major depressive disorder.
+Also known as dysthymia, this is a chronic form of depression where the mood is regularly low, but overall symptoms may not be as severe as those of major depressive disorder.

 Bipolar Disorder